 Ending on something that reminds you not to take art so seriously (no matter how famous it might be) seems appropriate.
 This video explains the true story of how the Mona Lisa became the most famous painting in the world.
 Not to spoil anything, but it involves a heist, mystery, intrigue, and international skullduggery.
 You’ll never be able to look at this iconic image the same way again!
 This is a reminder not to be intimidated or held back by anything when it comes to art.
 Art can get famous for weird reasons.
 So get crackin’ on the next Mona Lisa!

+We hope you enjoyed these fabulous art documentaries.
 Check out some of IPMM’s other resources for artists and art teachers on our blog!

 Join the IPaintMyMind Movement.